e2ret/NOEMA-RNSGate-Lite/README.md

 `Dashboard → System → Reset All Identity`

 Use before selling the gateway.
 Deletes all identities, keys, history.
 Preserves configs and Nomadnet pages.

+What is deleted:
+- LXMF Bridge identity and keys
+- Reticulum identity
+- I2P keys (new b32 after reset)
+- Nomadnet identity (new node address)

+What is preserved:
+- Reticulum and MQTT configuration
+- Nomadnet pages

 > ⚠️ Irreversible.
 Make a backup first.